citp/privacy-policy-historical/c/ch/chi/chinesepod.com.md

-> *The following text is extracted and transformed from the chinesepod.com privacy policy that was archived on 2005-12-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051219212419id_/http%3A//www.chinesepod.com/wp-content/themes/chinesepod/st_privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the chinesepod.com privacy policy that was archived on 2006-06-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060616213439id_/http%3A//www.chinesepod.com/privacy_policy.php) for the most accurate reproduction.*

-# ChinesePod.com

-## Privacy Policy
+# Chinese Pod | Learn Mandarin with Free Daily MP3 Podcasts Direct from Shanghai, China

 Our Privacy Policy is designed to assist you in understanding how we collect and use the personal information you provide to us and to assist you in making informed decisions when using our site and our products and services.